 Utah Child Fatality Review Committee

-In 1992, the Utah Department of Health established the Utah Child Fatality Review Committee (CFRC).
+In 1992, the Utah Department of Health (UDOH) established the Utah Child Fatality Review Committee (CFRC).
 The CFRC was charged with the review of the circumstances and cause of all childhood deaths in the state.
-The purpose of the CRFC is to develop a better understanding of child deaths in order to reduce the number of intentional and unintentional deaths of Utah children.
-Often, this involves improving the response of various agencies in the investigation of child deaths to prevent future deaths.
+The purpose of the CFRC is to develop a better understanding of child deaths in order to reduce the number of intentional and unintentional deaths of Utah children.
+Often, this involves improving the response of various agencies involved in the investigation of child deaths to prevent future deaths.

 The goals of the CRFC are to: